OmniTRAX

 OmniTRAX, Inc. is a transportation and transportation infrastructure holding company based in Denver, Colorado, in the United States.
-It primarily owns or operates railroads, with a network of 25 regional and shortline railroads in 12 U.S. states and three Canadian provinces.
+It primarily owns or operates railroads, with a network of over 30 regional and shortline railroads in 18 U.S. states and two Canadian provinces.
 It is one of the largest privately owned railroad companies in the United States.
 The firm also invests in, develops, and operates ports, multimodal transportation terminals, and industrial parks.

-History of the company
+History

 OmniTRAX was incorporated in 1986 as a subsidiary of The Broe Group, a privately held energy development and real estate company founded by Denver businessman Pat Broe in 1972.
 OmniTRAX purchased the Great Western Railway of Colorado that year in order to augment the value of Broe's industrial real estate developments in northeastern Colorado.

 Initial expansion

 OmniTRAX leased the 278 mi Kansas Southwestern Railway from the Union Pacific Railroad in April 1991.

 In June 1992, OmniTRAX purchased all the outstanding stock of the Chicago West Pullman Transportation Co., which owned the 1.78 mi Manufacturers' Junction Railway at Cicero, Illinois; the 13 mi Newburgh and South Shore Railroad at Cleveland, Ohio; the 72 mi Chicago Rail Link at Chicago, Illinois; the 25 mi Chicago, West Pullman and Southern Railroad in Chicago; the 17.3 mi Georgia Woodlands Railroad in Warren and Wilkes counties, Georgia; and the Wisconsin and Calumet Railroad in southern Wisconsin and northern Illinois.
 The Wisconsin & Calumet was sold less than a month later to the Wisconsin and Southern Railroad.
 OmniTRAX purchased the abandoned Western Electric Hawthorne Works in Cicero, which was adjacent to the Manufacturers' Junction Railway, and began developing it as a multimodal transfer center.

 In October 1992, OmniTRAX purchased 800 mi of track in Kansas and Oklahoma from the Atchison, Topeka & Santa Fe Railway.
 The main lines of track stretched from Salina, Kansas, to Osborne, Kansas, and from Marion, Kansas, to Scott City, Kansas.
 OmniTRAX formed the Central Kansas Railway to run on the lines.
 The Kansas Southwestern Railway merged into the Central Kansas Railway in May 2000, and then OmniTRAX sold the Central Kansas Railway to Watco in April 2001.

 OmniTRAX purchased 31 mi of track between Borger and Panhandle, Texas, from the Atchison, Topeka & Santa Fe in November 1993.
 It formed the Panhandle Northern Railroad to operate on this track.
 Eighteen months later, in May 1995, OmniTRAX leased the 25.5 mi Northern Ohio & Western Railway from the Sandusky County/Seneca County/Tiffin Port Authority.